m-houm/parseq_analyze/README.md

 ### Analyzing parSEQ Results

 This library was developed to analyze parSEQ sequencing results.
 It can be used to analyze sequencing results from both Illumina and Nanopore sequencers.
 This sequencing library accepts raw sequencing fastq files as input.
-Each fastq file contains the sequencing output for one 384-well plate.
+Each fastq file should contain the sequencing output for one 384-well plate.
 In the figure above, this would be the output from step 3 (Sequencing).
-This library can be used for analysis of parSEQ sequencing output using both Illumina and Nanopore (including different basecalling options for Nanopore), and such, we purposefully start from one fastq-file per plate.
-Check input format below to make your raw sequencing file compatible with parSEQ analysis.
+As this library can be used for analysis of parSEQ sequencing output using both Illumina and Nanopore (including different basecalling options for Nanopore), we purposefully start from one fastq-file per plate.
+Check input format below to make your raw sequencing file is compatible with parseq_analyze.

 -------------------

-#### Input format
+#### Raw sequencing file format

 - In case of Illumina paired-end sequencing, please merge the paired-end reads using any opensource tool such as flash or fastp to provide one fastq file per plate.
-Fastq files should contain only adapter trimmed sequences.
+Fastq files should have the sequencing adapters trimmed before starting parseq_analyze.
+For illumina sequencing, this automatically performed by the sequencing platform (e.g. MiSeq).
 - In case of Nanopore sequencing, please provide one concatenated fastq file per plate post basecalling.
-Fastq files should contain only adapter trimmed sequences.
+Fastq files should have the sequencing adapters trimmed before starting parseq_analyze.
+This can be automatically performed on the sequencing platform or using Guppy.
+Special Consideration for ONT sequencing: We recommend basecalling using SUP, v4.2.0 Super accuracy basecalling model with Dorado v0.2.5B.
+This yields higher accuracy basecalling that guarantees higher confidence in well consensus sequence recall.
+It’s important to note that Dorado necessitates GPU acceleration.
+If you lack access to GPU acceleration, Dorado can run on Apple’s silicon chips (M1/2 series).

 Provided fastq files can be zipped or unzipped.